sriram9aj/angular-tips-and-tricks/Injector/README.md

  }
 ```

-Because of the static relationship between the interface and implementation of the payment processor and transaction logger in the billing service, it would be very difficult to mock those dependencies in a unit test.
+Because of the static relationship between the interface and implementation of the credit card processor and transaction logger in the billing service, it would be very difficult to mock those dependencies in a unit test.
 To solve this problem, we can replace the 'new' operations with static factories.

 ```
 function BillingService() {
-	var paymentProcessor = paymentProcessorFactory.getInstance(),
+	var creditCardProcessor = creditCardProcessorFactory.getInstance(),
 			transactionLog = transactionLogFactory.getInstance();
 	...
 }